bethany-j-allen/Skyline-analyses-for-macroevolution/README.md

 >To tidy up, cut the `<distribution id="prior" spec="util.CompoundDistribution">` line from above the model block and paste it below this block (immediately above the `ePopSize` prior).
 >
 >Copy and paste the `GrowthRatePrior` block three times, immediately below the first.
 Change the ` prior id` and `x` names to correspond to each of the four `growthRate` parameters.
-Renumber the `parameter id` names so that each parameter has a different `id`.
+Renumber the `Normal id` and `parameter id` names so that each parameter has a different `id`.

 The priors block should now look like this: